 First, I want to clarify that what I am about to discuss has not been studied scientifically.
 But I feel these questions are important to raise an awareness for the collective.
 We are not presuming to be right, but with years of experience in the health care industry this is what has been observed and what I feel doctors should begin considering.

 Is Dementia a disease?
 I believe it is NOT a disease.
 Dementia varies from person to person, the level of progression and even symptoms are so wide and varied that each individual experiences it differently.
 In my honest opinion, I feel dementia is AGING.
 It is the various effects the elderly begin to experience as they age.
-How they experience these effects and the ‘symptoms’ they have depend largely on their body, their health, and how they lived their overall life.
+How they experience these effects and the ‘symptoms’ they have depend largely on their body, their health, and how they have lived their overall life.

 Factors contributing to dementia